Very fast Bayesian Additive Regression Trees on GPU: Performance measurements

 \paragraph{Data generating process}

-I run the benchmark on synthetic data for convenience in setting arbitrarily the training size $n$ and number of predictors $p$.
-For \texttt{bartz} I use a not particularly meaningful data generating process (DGP), designed purely for convenience in avoiding out-of-memory errors on large datasets:
+I run the benchmark on synthetic data for convenience in setting arbitrarily the training set size $n$ and number of predictors $p$.
+For \texttt{bartz} I use a not particularly meaningful data generating process (DGP), designed purely for convenience in avoiding out-of-memory errors when generating large datasets:

 Since \texttt{bartz} is branchless, the running time does not depend on the DGP, so the DGP does not need to be realistic.
 Instead, for \texttt{dbarts} and \texttt{XGBoost}, I have to specify a DGP that makes sense, otherwise their running time may vary substantially.
 I use